Africam Safari: Adventure Zone

-This section is home to giant anteaters, agouti, red pandas, Chilean flamingo peacocks, spider monkeys, Morelet's crocodiles, prairie dogs, southern screamer, tufted capuchins, scarlet macaws, meerkats, African spurred tortoise, kinkajous, blue tegu, hamadryas baboons, trumpeter hornbills, highland guan, gray brocket, African porcupines, rhinoceros hornbills, gray Mexican wolf, Indian pythons, crocodile monitor, savannah monitor, squirrel monkeys, red-handed tamarin, horned guan, patas monkey, big hairy armadillo, great horned owl and black swans.
+This section is home also to giant anteaters, agouti, red pandas, Chilean flamingo peacocks, spider monkeys, Morelet's crocodiles, prairie dogs, southern screamer, tufted capuchins, scarlet macaws, meerkats, African spurred tortoise, kinkajous, blue tegu, hamadryas baboons, trumpeter hornbills, highland guan, gray brocket, African porcupines, rhinoceros hornbills, gray Mexican wolf, Indian pythons, crocodile monitor, savannah monitor, squirrel monkeys, red-handed tamarin, horned guan, patas monkey, big hairy armadillo and great horned owl.

 Nocturnal Safari

 From December to January visitors can stay longer at the park, take a bus through the main sections at night, and watch the animals when they are more active.
 The lions, antelopes, hippopotamuses, buffalo, and tigers are much more active during this nocturnal tour.
 The Adventure Zone is also open during this time, with night activities.

 Conservation

 Captain Carlos Camacho Espiritu created Africam with the purpose of creating a community conscience about the protection of animals.
 It is one of the few such establishments in Latin America which includes white tigers in its list of animals.

 Africam Safari was the first institution in Mexico to successfully assist reproduction of the golden eagle, which is pictured on the Mexican flag.
 The Safari maintains a captive population of the tuxtla quail-dove, and have been very successful in breeding this endangered species.
 Other conservation programs in the wild in which Africam Safari is involved: jaguar in the northern Mexican mountains, humpback whales in the Pacific Ocean, flamingos the Yucatán Peninsula, Mexican military macaw, sea lions off the Mexican Pacific Coast, manatee in Quintana Roo, and many others.